BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 The SSD daemon should be `active (running)`.

-{% hint style="info" %}
-**Raspi Config Tool**
+> **HINT** - **Raspi Config Tool**
+>

-The raspi-config tool helps you to configure your Raspberry Pi; several settings can be changed with this tool without having to know the correct commands to use.
+> The raspi-config tool helps you to configure your Raspberry Pi; several settings can be changed with this tool without having to know the correct commands to use.
 It is written as a bash script, run in a terminal window, and uses whiptail (whiptail is a "dialog" replacement using *newt* instead of *ncurses*, see "man whiptail") to create the windows, menus and messages.
 Some changes require "administrator" permissions, so the tool must be run using `sudo`.
-{% endhint %}

 Feel free to explore the options in rasp-config.
 It also allows you to configure the keyboard layout, WiFi settings, ...